bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

     mut input: ResMut<Input<KeyCode>>,
 ) {
-    // This system should only do work in the Recording input mode if *input_mode == InputMode::Recording {
+    // This system should only do work in the Recording input mode
-        // Only display the text prompt once, when the input_mode changes
 	// Note that we need to derefence out of the ResMut smart pointer
-        // using * to access the underlying InputMode data if input_mode.is_changed() && *input_mode == InputMode::Recording {
+	// using * to access the underlying InputMode data if *input_mode == InputMode::Recording {
+        // Only display the text prompt once, when the input_mode changes if input_mode.is_changed() {
             println!("Press a key to store a secret to be guessed by a friend!")
         }